Welcome to DUCKS

 DUCKS students begin actively engaging with technology both online and offline in Year 1 whilst of course always being vigilant about managing and minimizing screen time.
 The DUCKS campus has a dedicated space for our SE21 programme.
 “S” stands for STEAM, the “E” for entrepreneurship and environmental sustainability, and “21” for the 21st century skills.
 STEAM is an acronym for the subjects Science, Technology, Engineering, Art and Mathematics.
 The aim of SE21 is to promote a curious mindset and offer children opportunities to explore creative and imaginative problem-solving projects which bring elements of these subjects together.

 At DUCKS, we value greatly our school’s international community and strive to reflect the diverse needs, customs and cultures of our families as well as of our host country.
 Through the College values, the commitment to promoting broader skills such as the dispositions of learning, thinking skills and a wider sense of purpose and community, are deeply embedded through a service approach and values curriculum.
-Read more about our College Vision and Values here.

 DUCKS places each child's sense of self and wellbeing at the heart of everything we do.
 DUCKS is a school where the foundations for lifelong learning are at the core of an atmosphere that is caring, nurturing, and stimulating.
 The ethos of DUCKS is warm and inviting, challenging each child in a safe and exciting learning environment.

 Engagement with parents as learning partners forms the principles of making the learning visible from online learning portfolios to vibrant examples of children’s learning in every area of the DUCKS campus.
 We use a combination of technology, virtual events, and in-person meetings to make sure that parents are empowered to support their child's learning journey so that each child thrives and achieves all that they are capable of.
-Read more about how we support the home-school partnership right here.

 DUCKS Photo Gallery